 Ever wanted to see the oldest rainforest in the world?
 If so, be sure to include the Daintree National Park as part of your itinerary.
 The park, which is located in Far North, is home to animals and flora that you won’t find anywhere else in the world including the Boyd’s Rainforest Dragon, flying foxes, golden orb weaver spiders, and the Southern cassowary.

 The park is prone to heavy rainfall so be sure to avoid visiting during monsoon season.
-On sunny days you may be able to take a dip in one of the freshwater swimming holes.
+On sunny days you may be able to take a dip in one of the freshwater swimming holes, but regardless, make sure you bring a good collapsible water bottle so you can keep hydrated.

 Freycinet National Park